Statistics & Investor Trends

 Key Insights

-OIA amendments confirmed to take effect 6 March 2026.
+OIA amendments took effect 6 March 2026.
 AIP visa holders can purchase or build one NZ$5M+ home with 5-day OIO processing.
-Single national interest test also introduced.
+Single national interest test also introduced under the Overseas Investment (National Interest Test and Other Matters) Amendment Act 2025.

 Learn More About the NZ Golden Visa